2020 Hiring Trends - By Top Quality Recruitment

 2. Brand Resonance

 Satisfied and well-treated employees are your greatest asset in Employer Branding.
 Sure, you can cherry-pick testimonials, but the real proof is in Employees who speak of the company outside of its walls in a positive light, and this is only earned through walking the talk.
-Strong Employer branding will not only improve the quality of the candidates who will apply for your roles; it will reduce your turnover.
+Strong Employer branding will not only improve the quality of the candidates who will apply for your roles, but it will also reduce your turnover.

 3. Social Media Recruiting